Lack of Follow Up Syndrome

 - Low priority.
 Time and money are the two primary commodities.
 The problem you solve lacks urgency.
 So she opts for a quick temporary fix to buy her some time.

 - Doesn’t trust your expertise.
 Your potential client needs assurance that you will deliver the results you promise.
 Gaining trust doesn’t need to be a long, drawn out process.
-Social proof, sharing information and developing a relationship build trust and credibility.
+Social proof, sharing information and developing a relationship can quickly build trust and credibility.

 Consider your own decision making process.
 How often do you say “yes” immediately after an initial meeting?
 Do you rely on your gut or do you thoroughly think things through?Your success relies on your follow up.
 Don’t say no to 98% of the people who aren’t ready to say yes after the first conversation.
 Read full post. #getpaidwhatyoureworth Click To Tweet